- This event has passed.

 In January of 2015, Bettye LaVette released her newest, and perhaps most intimate group of songs yet.
 The CD is titled Worthy, and has received rave reviews.
 She reunited with producer Joe Henry, 10 years after they recorded her breakthrough CD, I’ve Got My Own Hell To Raise.
 On Worthy, she also co-produced the CD.
 It consists of songs written by Bob Dylan, Jagger/Richards, Lennon/McCartney, Mickey Newbury, Joe Henry, and others.
 The title track was written by Beth Nielsen Chapman & Mary Gauthier.

 She spent the first four months of 2015 on a whirlwind, worldwide promotional tour; this time, with a twist.
 Bettye explains: “Usually, I pick favorites from a new release and incorporate them into my show when I am on a promotional tour.
 I like this CD so much, I performed the entire thing, from top to bottom, something that I have never done before.”
 She is now back to incorporating songs from throughout her 53 year career into the show.
 You’ll hear songs from the 60s & 70s and songs from her CDs that have been released since her resurgence in the new millenium.

 As Joe Henry says; “With every song on Worthy, Bettye finds the thread that first will unravel it.
 Then she stitches it all back together until it fits her taut frame and fierce stride, until it bends to meet her; until each song’s story is somehow, miraculously, telling her own.”

 “Classic soul singing doesn’t get any better.” – New York Times

 “LaVette seems determined to isolate the basic character of the material.
-She takes these songs down to street level, stripping them of everything inessential in order to find out what they have to say about life or love.” – The Los Angeles Times
+She takes these songs down to street level, stripping them of everything inessential in order to find out what they have to say about life or love.” – L.A.
+Times